TimboKZ/Ange/README.md

 ### EJS templates

 The basic idea is that you first need to create a template file that has `.ange` in its name.
-For example:
-`api-docs.ange.md`, `style.ange.css`, `config.ange.ini`, etc. Inside this file, you can use [EJS](http://ejs.co/#docs)
-- that is, you can insert JavaScript snippets directly into the text file, like so:
+For example: `api-docs.ange.md`, `style.ange.css`, `config.ange.ini`, etc. You can use [EJS syntax](http://ejs.co/#docs) in this file.
+That is, you can insert JavaScript snippets directly into the file, like so:

 ```
 ... you should get this response: <%- JSON.stringify({operationStatus: 'success'}) %>.
 ```

-Ange will compile the line from the above example into this:
+Ange will compile the line from above into this:

 ```